 Speaking of plants, fun fact: Sam taught me that fungi and algae have life spans of fifty to 4,500 years!

 Not only did we find friendly butterflies, but we also found unfriendly snakes.
 Well, they actually aren’t ‘unfriendly.’
-I saw a flier when we were in the park talking about Northern Water Snakes, which are common for the area, so I think that’s what they were.
+When we entered the forest, I saw a flier about Northern Water Snakes, which are common for the area, so I think that’s what they were.
 In fact, they can grown pretty large (almost five feet long).
 The good news is as long as you leave them alone, they should leave you alone.
 They are also not venomous but normally mistaken for their scary brothers like Cottonmouths or Water Moccasins and Copperheads.

 After we got to the top, we were all wanting more of a hike.
 (ME!
 More of a hike!!!)
 Again, with all the platforms encouraging you to stop and take pictures, I hadn’t open-mouthed panted or felt that I was dying so I was all for more!
 I almost wanted to tell my group, “Do you want to try going to Spy Rock?” but I felt it better to end on a high note than push myself about fourteen more miles on a crazy high elevation hike before realizing I’m not a true hiker and then being heartbroken.
 Still, we wanted something more so we decided to keep going up the trail (towards Spy Rock) to Crabtree Meadows, where the falls flow from.
 This is a campground site and only about a mile away.